ShaAnder/js_misc_projects/apps/calculator/readme.md

 ## Version History

-v.01 - Created basic code structure for the calculator look and design v.02 - Added basic functions and core calculation functionality, double checked with other calculators to see if it worked
+- v.01 - Created basic code structure for the calculator look and design
+- v.02 - Added basic functions and core calculation functionality, double checked with other calculators to see if it worked
+- v.03 - Did a sweep of refactoring to clean up the code base and optimize it, swapped from an if else chain to an object and function calling

 ## TODO